jarviscanada/jarvis_data_eng_HussainFathi/linux_sql/README.md

 ## Improvements
 * Combine the bash scripts into one file instead of having to run multiple files.
-* Obtain more usage data from the machine and add more queries to analyze the machine's performance in more detail as well as display the output from the queries in a more readable format (i.e. for displaying system failure).
+* Obtain more usage data from the machine and add more queries to analyze the machine's usage data in more detail as well as display the output from the queries in a more readable format (i.e. for displaying system failure).
 * Automatically track the hardware data, instead of having to run the host_info script everytime there are new changes in the host information.